syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 ## Change day format of view header

-You can customize the day format of Scheduler view header by using the `DayFormat` property of `MonthViewSettings.`
+Customize the day format of Scheduler view header by using the `DayFormat` property of `MonthViewSettings.`

 {% tabs %}
 {% highlight c# %}